Xenii1642/Xii-Boy-Pocket/README.md

 ⚠ Do not forget to print / order the buttons and the fixations ⚠

 I personally ordered my case through [JLC3DP](https://jlc3dp.com/) in **nylon SLS** and I printed the buttons in PLA 👍

+⚠ NOTE ⚠ JLC3DP may ask you that there are some risks that the case could have warping or cracks.
+You have to accept them 👍